Maybe you post daily to your

 We have one more tip for you that could help you accelerate your growth even more.
 Advertising on YouTube might cost money, but it can also increase your conversions and sales.

-You’ll need a Google AdWords account if you want to advertise your channel.
+Google AdWords account if you want to advertise your channel.
 You can then link your YouTube channel with your AdWords account.

 Once you’re set up, decide on your budget so you don’t overspend and select the appropriate settings for your ads.
 For instance, you can choose to display your ads only for people who live in a certain geographic area.
 Other customizations include times of day to show your ad and whether you want your ad to run on all devices or just certain ones.